Ayse135/most_popular/README.md

 *postscript
-Because of the cant converting data as properly I couldn't show you how exactly i create projects but i didn't want to erase them so you could examine them too.
-As you can see I'm facing some issues but want to improve myself in a peacefull working area.
+Because of the cant converting data as properly I couldn't show you how exactly i create projects but I didn't want to erase them so you could examine them too.
+As you can see there will be a Model-View-Controller constructure.